kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     // Ports specifies a list of destination ports to match on.
     // Traffic is matched if it is going to any of these ports.
     // If not specified, the rule applies to all ports.
+    // <gateway:util:excludeFromCRD>
+    // Note: We *may* introduce breaking change to this field if we decide to support port ranges.
+    // </gateway:util:excludeFromCRD>
     // +optional
     Ports []gatewayv1.PortNumber `json:"ports,omitempty"`
 }